Participation:

 President*

-• Provides oversight for all governing activities of the Preschool
+Provides oversight for all governing activities of the Preschool, in accordance with laws and applicable legislation affecting the Co-operative Preschool as a non-profit.

-• Organizes and chairs meetings from agenda (template sent out by Administrator); works with Administrator to prepare Welcome Meeting and AGM agendas and presentations
+Works with the Administrator/Secretary to prepare Welcome Meeting and AGM agendas and presentations

-• Ensures that all Board members are performing their duties adequately and reliably and in good attendance of meetings
+Ensures that all Board members are performing their duties adequately and reliably and in good attendance at meetings

-• Works with Administrator, Treasurer, Bookkeeper, Director and/or Supervisor to complete funding applications
+Works with Treasurer, Bookkeeper, Director, and/or Supervisor to complete funding applications and monitors due dates and timelines.

 Vice President*